Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

-\subsubsection{Metrics}
+\diff{}, \param{}, and \style{} follow a dual-objective design: one objective preserves similarity between adapted and original images, and the other adjusts images to balance valence and reduce arousal.
+In this setup, the \emph{similarity-preserving objective} is controlled by a fixed weight ($w_1 = 1.0$ for parametric/style optimization, and $w = 2.0$ for \diff{}).
+The \emph{emotional adaptation objective} is controlled by a variable weight ($w_2 \in \{0.1, 0.3, 0.5, 0.7, 1.0\}$ for parametric/style optimization, and $s \in \{0.05, 0.1, 0.2, 0.3, 0.4\}$ for \diff{} and CG).

+\subsection{Metrics}

-The primary objective of this evaluation is to validate whether the proposed approaches satisfy the defined \crit{}.
-To this end, we employed the regressor described in Section \ref{sec:regressor} to estimate the valence and arousal of images.
-We further quantified their resemblance to the original images using the L1 loss.
-To evaluate image quality, we calculated the Kernel Inception Distance (KID) and the Frechet Inception Distance (FID), both of which are widely used metrics for assessing visual quality.
+The primary objective of this evaluation is to validate whether the proposed approaches satisfy the defined \crit{} in a technical sense.
+To this end, we used our ResNet50 regressor (Sec. \ref{sec:regressor}) to estimate the valence (criterion i) and arousal of images (criterion ii).
+To technically evaluate image quality, we calculated the Kernel Inception Distance (KID) and the Frechet Inception Distance (FID), both of which are widely used metrics for assessing visual quality (criterion iii).
+We further quantified their resemblance to the original images using the L1 norm (criterion iv).

 Additionally, we quantified whether our approaches introduce changes to image properties in line with findings from previous research (Sec. \ref{sec:image-properties}).
 Thus, we measured the \emph{colorfulness} and \emph{saturation} of images using metrics proposed by Hasler and Suesstrunk \cite{hasler2003measuring}.
 The mean \emph{brightness} of images was computed following the metric introduced by Goetschalckx et al. \cite{goetschalckx2019ganalyze}. \emph{Contrast} was calculated as described by Peli \cite{peli1990contrast} and blur was assessed using the no-reference perceptual blur metric proposed by Crete et al. \cite{crete2007blur}.
-To quantify the \emph{variability in edge orientations}, we followed the study by \cite{redies2017high} and computed the first order entropy of edge orientations.
-To analyze \emph{low-frequency changes in color and greyscale channels}, we computed Z-score transformed wavelet coefficients for both RGB and grayscale images using the methodology proposed by Delplanque et al. \cite{delplanque2007spatial}.
+To quantify the \emph{variability in edge orientations}, we followed the study by Redies et al. \cite{redies2017high} and computed the first order entropy of edge orientations.
+To analyze \emph{low-frequency changes in color and grayscale channels}, we computed Z-score transformed wavelet coefficients for both RGB and grayscale images using the methodology proposed by Delplanque et al. \cite{delplanque2007spatial}.
 We quantified left-right mirror \emph{symmetry} in images using the approach of Brachmann and Redies \cite{brachmann2016using}, leveraging filter responses of a convolutional neural network (VGG16) to capture color, edges, texture, and higher-order symmetry.
-Note that we omitted quantifying \emph{edge smoothness} as proposed in \cite{damiano2021cues} due to the excessive manual effort required to label all significant contours in an image.

-\subsubsection{Results}
+\subsection{Results}